Jungian Shadow and the Occult

 The Jungian Shadow is defined and discussed in the Psychology Section on the Jungian Shadow page.
-In this article I shall not define the basics of the Jungian Shadow, as I assume the reader has a basic grasp of the concepts, with the exception of the quote below from a web source.
-In this article I shall examine more its application and use in the occult, in particular reference to the Left-Hand Path.
+In this section I shall examine more its application and use in the occult, in particular reference to the Left-Hand Path.

 Spiritual enlightenment, revelation or conversion can have many positive and powerful aspects.
 For example, it is often a way of reconnecting with a part of oneself that one may have neglected or denied for years or decades, i.e. love.
 Religious love is in some respects a type of romantic love affair, but with God and a certain part of one's psyche, instead of a physical person.
 Some people have denied any type of human warmth from their experience.
 It is also a very powerful way of leveraging out certain negative beliefs from one's psyche.
 Of course there are other strategies of experiencing and achieving this.
 Transplanting a belief system such as a pre-packaged religion may have its down sides, for example, limiting one's thinking, controlling one's behaviour and adopting the religion as a path for the Self rather than cultivating the Self in a non-dogmatic manner, and without suppressing or denying any aspect of one's nature.
 Religious conversion can thus crowbar out one set of negative beliefs (but not necessarily all) and replace them with another set of restrictive beliefs and another Shadow.
 It can in a sense be a shift of one's Destructive Shadow rather than coming to terms with it.
 Spiritual experience need not be like this of course, and one can have spiritual awakening in an evolutionary sense, without losing one's sense of who one is or was - without excessive amounts of denial (but perhaps just a little!)